MechanicalRabbit/PostgresCatalog.jl/doc/src/index.md

 ## Overview

 PostgresCatalog is a Julia library for introspecting Postgres databases and generating models of the database structure.
+It provides information about database schemas, types, tables, columns, unique and foreign key constraints.

+Ability to modify the database structure will be added in a future release.

 ### Installation